 Primarily, we will deliver the Computing Curriculum through the use of Purple Mash.
 All lessons taught should match with the Curriculum Computing Overview which will link to the National Curriculum for Computing.
 Each year group, from Y1 to Y6, have a different amount of units to cover across the year but these are based around the strands of Digital Literacy, Computer Science and Information Technology.
 In addition to these units, all year groups will cover a series of lessons based on Online Safety.
 Online Safety will also be referred to regularly and children will be constantly reminded of these lessons.
-Year groups (from Reception to Y6) will cover additional Online Safety learning if they require it based around different topics (see the Online Safety policy for more information).
+Online Safety will be delivered through the use of Project Evolve.
+Year groups (from reception to Y6) will cover additional Online Safety learning if they require it based around different topics (see the Online Safety policy for more information).
 All units need to include a combination of plugged and unplugged lessons.
-All unit plans need to be downloaded from Purple Mash and saved into the relevant term folder on the One Drive.
-All Class Teachers are required to make suitable adaptations to the planning to ensure that all learners are able to access the lessons at their year group level.
+All unit plans/termly overviews need to be written following the school performa even if the Purple Mash Unit is being followed.
+All Class Teachers are required to make suitable adaptations to the planning needs to be saved in the relevant year group folders.

+Each lesson needs to begin with a RRR (Revisit, Remember and Respond) which will be mainly based around a verbal discussion.
 Within each lesson, the objective needs to be shared with the children.
-The vocabulary needed in the lesson also needs to be shared and discussed (this can be located on the knowledge organiser on Purple Mash).
+The vocabulary needed in the lesson also needs to be shared and discussed (this can be located on the whole school overview).
 Children need to be able to internalise the vocabulary and to support the children in doing this, they should be strongly encouraged to create their own definitions.
 Class Teachers need to regularly refer to the vocabulary within the lesson and ensure all children are able to use the vocabulary and identify how it is linked to their learning.